-Obama, Bush mourn former rival McCain at Washington service
+Meghan McCain pays tribute to her father with broadside against Trump

 McCain’s family had made clear that Trump was not welcome at memorial services in Arizona and Washington or at Sunday’s private burial service in Annapolis, Maryland, at the U.S. Naval Academy.
 McCain was a member of the Academy’s Class of 1958.

+Top members of Trump’s administration including his daughter Ivanka, son-in-law Jared Kushner, chief of staff John Kelly and national security adviser John Bolton were present at the solemn cathedral service.

-Inside the cathedral, guests included former President Bill Clinton and former Secretary of State Hillary Clinton, comedian Jay Leno, former Senator Bob Dole and others joined together to honor McCain while a powerful pipe organ and brass ensemble played in the background.
+Other guests included former President Bill Clinton and former Secretary of State Hillary Clinton, comedian Jay Leno, and former Senator Bob Dole.

 McCain was a leading voice for revamping the country’s immigration, campaign finance and environmental laws.
 But it was his military service, punctuated by years as a prisoner of war in North Vietnam, that molded McCain’s political life.